 The process factors that you need to consider for people management are:

-- Manage staff.
+- Manage staff changes.
 Your organization needs to perform basic functions such as hiring (onboarding) staff, letting people go (offboarding), promoting, demoting, transferring them and providing benefits to people.

 - Organize groups.
 What is your strategy for organizing your IT department?
 Your Marketing department?
 Your Finance department?
 For example, for IT do you do it by job function (e.g. have a business analyst group, a project management group, and so on), by geography (e.g. a North American IT department, a European IT department, and so on), by business division (e.g. an IT group to support Retail banking, an IT group to support brokerage, and so on), or by value creation (e.g. an IT group to support a specific product line).
 Or combinations thereof?

 - Staff groups.
 You need to identify, and plan for, your organization’s staffing needs.
 This includes succession planning for senior people, critical technical positions (yes, that includes all those legacy COBOL programmer positions), and other critical roles such as product owners.
 This also includes staff capacity planning/forecasting as well as determining your mix of full time employees (FTEs) and contractors.

 - Form teams.
 There are different types of teams that can be formed to address IT functions, each of which are (self) organized differently.

 - Evolve teams.
 Team membership and structure evolve over time, and there are several common strategies that enable this.
 Some teams are ad-hoc, forming when their needed and disbanding when they’re not, with little or no management intervention.
 Sometimes people are assigned to teams and sometimes people volunteer to be on a team.
 Some organizations are holacracies where teams are self-organizing and have defined strategies for enabling collaboration and communication between teams.